A Travel Price Comparison for Families, Couples, and Backpackers Tokyo vs. Brussels for Attractions, Food, Nightlife, and Families

 Tokyo is a big city with plenty to do.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

-In Brussels, many people enjoy the shopping and museums that this authentic big city offers.
+In Brussels, many people enjoy the shopping and museums that this cosmopolitan big city offers.
 Make sure you visit the old town while you're here.
 Lots of people come for the shopping.
 This city offers a variety of activities to choose from.
 Because of this, one day is usually enough time for a trip here.

 A weekend in Tokyo or Brussels?